Neolithic Migration to Orkney

 At a critical point in the erosion of the strand between Caithness and Orkney, most people would have read the signs, and realised that Orkney would no longer be a viable meeting place for their summer retreat.
 Either they would, in future, not be able to cross between the two places, or if they did they might not be able to return to Scotland.

-The greater number of people no longer returned to Orkney.
+The greater number of people did not return to Orkney.
 Their campsite was abandoned just after 3000BC, and the stone circles that they were building remained, incomplete.

 The very few people that remained in Orkney formed into small co-habiting communities, and built solid structures of stone and timber, with covered drains, and great windbreaks, or covered interconnecting passages.